vdemichev/DiaNN/README.md

 * **--pr-filter [file name]** specify a file containing a list of precursors (same format as the Precursor.Id column in DIA-NN output), FASTA digest will be filtered to only include these precursors
 * **--qvalue [X]** specifies the precursor-level q-value filtering threshold
 * **--quant-acc [X]** sets the precision-accuracy balance for QuantUMS to X, where X must be between 0 and 1
+* **--quant-pep [X]** sets the posterior error probability threshold for precursor ions to be used for quantification: precursors not passing the threshold may be ignored by some algorithms of DIA-NN, default X value is 0.05
 * **--quant-ori-names** .quant files will retain original raw file names even if saved to a separate directory, convenient for .quant file manipulation
 * **--quant-fr [N]** sets the number of top fragment ions among which the fragments that will be used for quantification are chosen for the legacy (pre-QuantUMS) quantification mode.
 Default value is 6
 * **--quick-mass-acc** (experimental) when choosing the MS2 mass accuracy setting automatically, DIA-NN will use a fast heuristical algorithm instead of IDs number optimisation